GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2022-07-01-STP_blog_Isabella.md

 currently working on and their significant contributions in digital health at GSTT.
 It was particularly interesting to note the many applications of Machine Learning and Artificial Intelligence in healthcare.
 I had the exciting opportunity to work with most, if not all, of the members and their respective projects.
-Joining the stand-up meetings twice a week and fornightly 10X workshops also allowed me to receive regular updates on the projects I may not have been directly involved with.
+Joining the stand-up meetings twice a week and fortnightly 10X workshops also allowed me to receive regular updates on the projects I may not have been directly involved with.
 I could say for certain that I received a glimpse of most projects, especially as the team were extremely welcoming and would often invite me to their meetings and workshops.